paltalabs/examples/defindex-sdk-deposit-withdraw-fee-bump/README.md

 This will:
 1. Fetch an unsigned deposit transaction from the DeFindex API
 2. Sign it with the caller's keypair (inner transaction)
-3. Create and sign a fee-bump transaction with the sponsor's keypair
+3. Create and sign a fee-bump transaction with the sponsor's keypair, using the inner transaction fee
 4. Submit the fee-bump transaction to the Stellar network (testnet or mainnet based on `NETWORK` env variable)

 ### Running the Withdraw Example